-Two new charts and data added 3/2/2017 – scroll to bottom of page.
-Also, there are now older lake level graphs from 1978 to 2006 posted below the 2007 to Date lake level graphs.
+Two new charts and data added 3/2/2017 – these can be viewed by scrolling to the bottom of this page.
+Also, there are now older lake level graphs from 1978 to 2006 posted below the 2007 to date lake level graphs.

 Higgins Lake Level — Data Gathering:

 Every fifteen minutes a submerged pressure gauge in Higgins Lake reads the pressure due to the height of water/ice above the gauge, converts this pressure to a lake level reading and sends the data to a United States Geologic Survey (USGS) office.
 Click on the link below to visit the USGS website for Higgins Lake.

 Lake level data for any period of time can be obtained by entering the desired dates in the date fields on the USGS website.
 All of the lake level data used to create the series of charts in the list, below, came from the USGS website.

 Listed below are links to charts of the USGS gauge height data for each calendar year, beginning in 2007.
 Charts for future years will be added as the data becomes available.
 The charts show the USGS lake gauge height (blue line), the legal lake levels (red line) and, beginning in June of 2008, the percent of the Cut River dam width open for flow (green line) per the Roscommon County Board of Commissioners data.

 Note: the Cut River dam can never be 100% closed due to the unregulated 4.75 ft. wide opening in it mandated by the Dept. of Fisheries Div. of the DNR.
 Therefore, 7% of the dam’s width is open for flow at all times.